DanielBradford/rubic/README.md

 ### **View/Read Recipes**
 This allows all users to view the recipe of their choice from the selection in the database.
 The view recipe page has the following features:

+- The ingredients are split by "," and displayed in an unordered list

+    view_recipe.html (line 135)

+        {% for ing in item.ingredients.split(",") %}

-- Check boxes to be ticked if the user has the ingredient on the list
+- Check boxes are displayed to be ticked if the user has the ingredient on the list -The method instructions are split by "." and displayed in an ordered list

+    view_recipe.html (line 111)

+        {% for ing in item.method.split(".") %}

-- Check boxes to be ticked if the user has completed the stage of the method/instructions
+- Check boxes are displayed to be ticked if the user has completed the stage of the method/instructions

 - When the appliance name is clicked it takes the user to the recommended appliance on the affiliate website.
 (THIS ALLOWS FOR THE APPLICATION TO BE MONETIZED THROUGH ADVERTSING AND AFFILILIATE MARKETING)

  For example: